Steam’s new experiment is improving search results in the game store

 Steam Labs is where Valve tests new features for the store.
 Recent experiments have focused on helping players find new games, like offering better recommendations based on their current library.
 You can test out this improved search function here.

 Improving the kinds of titles that searches deliver could improve discovery.
 These improvements are using logic to better return results that users are implying, even if they don’t spell them out.
 In an example set by Valve, a game might be tagged “real-time strategy.”
 However, it could not have the tags “RTS,” “real-time,” or “strategy.”
-So right now, if you search for “real-time + strategy” in steam, you wouldn’t find that game.
+So right now, if you search for “real-time + strategy” in Steam, you wouldn’t find that game.

 This experiment fixes that.
 With the new search engine logic, it will know that you’re looking for RTS or real-time strategy tags when you put “real-time + strategy” into the search bar.